kirtanp8/Pokemon-Space-Invaders-PROJECT1/README.md

 # Wins

 * Solving problems and bugs was a massive win for me too!
 It's one of the reasons I joined the course in the first place, to get me ready for industry practice.
 * However, the biggest win has to be improving my JavaScript knowledge.
-I've been coding since March 2020 and hadn't relly come across much of DOM Manipulation, learning how to create the grid using JavaScript, moving a character with keyboard buttons and learning about collision detection.
+I've been coding since March 2020 and hadn't relly come across much DOM Manipulation, learning how to create the grid using JavaScript, moving a character with keyboard buttons and learning about collision detection.
 * Creating a game with three levels is something I can be proud of.
 I also shared my game with my friends on social media and recieved a great amount of attention (more than I usually get) which was a good feeling.

 # Future Additions